cyberrangecz/image-xubuntu-18.04/README.md

 Note: Creating both boxes is possible using `packer build -parallel=false xubuntu.json`

+Note: In case downloading ISO fails with 404, iso_url in xubuntu.json needs to be updated to newer version

 ## TODO

 * make two Packer templates: one for Linux and the other for Mac (to handle OS-specific settings)